DimitriFourny/lldbx/README.md

 - Launch LLDB and load lldbx extensions as described in the documentation.
 - Use the enhanced commands to debug your macOS or iOS applications more efficiently.

-## Documentation

-See the [lldbx.html](lldbx.html) file for detailed documentation, command reference, and examples.